Bath bombs, shower jellies, and bubble bars… oh my! To some, these may sound like complete gibberish — that is, unless you’re a fan of Lush!

 Shortly thereafter, Lush opened two new London locations — one in Covent Garden and another on Kings Road.
 And by 1997, this natural cosmetics brand had gone international with stores in Australia, followed by Brazil in 1999 and Ireland in 2000.

 By 2003, Lush had 205 stores overseas — an impressive number for the then eight-year-old company.
-Clearly, consumers were loving the products and services that Lush offered — as well as its values.
+Clearly, consumers were loving the colorful products and high-quality services that Lush offered — as well as its values.

 Cut to December 2018 and Lush was finally able to fulfill a dream many years in the making — to launch its Naked skincare range.
 This range includes solid facial cleansers and oils, a seaweed gel eye mask, and much more — and the first Naked shops were opened in Milan, Berlin, and Manchester.